senzing-garage/knowledge-base/proposals/quickstart-grpc/map-and-load-your-own-data.md

 # Map and load your own data

 In this demonstration, your data will be added to the Senzing database.
-This time the data will be persisted into SQLite database files residing on your local workstation and custom ports will be used.

 ## Prerequisites